-Wood Flooring over Concrete: Moisture Management is Still Vital
+Wood Flooring Over Concrete: Moisture Management Is Still Vital

-Can hardwood flooring be installed over concrete?
-The answer, put simply, is “Yes, with a properly-prepared subfloor”.
+The answer is “Yes, with a properly-prepared subfloor.”
 Concrete makes a strong and durable subfloor when installing hardwood floors.
 Hardwood flooring can be installed successfully on either on-grade or above-ground concrete slabs.

-But before you begin, it’s important to understand that moisture measurement and management is crucial to both the concrete slab and also the hardwood flooring.
+But before you begin, it’s important to understand that moisture measurement and management are crucial to both the concrete slab and also the hardwood flooring.
 You must test the concrete slab for excessive moisture; the hardwood flooring’s moisture content (MC) should be in balance with its surrounding ambient environment to support the beauty and longevity of the hardwood flooring.

 Moisture Content Continuity